patmejia/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-mistral.md

 #### Parameters

 - `ENABLE_MODULES` (Required): The modules to enable.
 Include `generative-mistral` to enable the module.
-- `Mistral_APIKEY` Your Mistral API key.
+- `MISTRAL_APIKEY` Your Mistral API key.
 You can also provide the key at query time.

 #### Example